keenan218/SFIA-project/README.md

 ### Future Features
 - The ability to successfully create a User account
-- - This comes with th efunctionality of being able to update user details and delete your account.
+- - This comes with the functionality of being able to update user details and delete your account.
 - The ability to delete and update Wishlists, currently there is no way to do so.